axibase/atsd-use-cases/how-to/kafka/README.md

 > The default ATSD TCP command port is `8081`.

-The script reads topic offsets and sends them to ATSD under the hostname entity.
+The script reads and sends topic offsets to ATSD under the hostname entity.

 Launch the script: